quire-api/quire-api/src/main/resources/description.md

 ## OAuth v2.0

-Quire uses <a href="https://tools.ietf.org/html/rfc6749">OAuth v2.0</a> to authenticate your app to access the Quire REST API on behalf of users without getting their password.
+Quire uses <a href="https://tools.ietf.org/html/rfc6749">OAuth v2.0</a> to authenticate your app and access the Quire REST API on a user’s behalf—without requiring the user’s password.

 Authenticating via OAuth2 requires the following steps: